gitter-badger/ShortCut/README.md

-# shortcut
+# |ShortCut|
-Simple URL Shortener script
+Simple URL Shortener script working with php 7.0

-////// Warning : it's not usable yet //////

 Used in my css style file :
  http://codepen.io/ScottMarshall/pen/vAtgB A PEN BY Scott Marshall